Acupuncture and Workers’ Compensation

 What is Workers’ Compensation?

-Workers Compensation, or workers’ comp, is a type of insurance that provides wage replacement and medical benefits when an employee is injured or becomes sick on the job.
+Workers’ Compensation, or workers’ comp, is a type of insurance that provides wage replacement and medical benefits when an employee is injured or becomes sick on the job.
 This includes but is not limited to falls, lifting or moving equipment, and car accidents.
-Workers’ compensation helps protect workers from potentially devastating costs of work-related injuries or illnesses and employers from potential damages that could cripple a business based on workers’ comp claims.
-The law requires certain employers in New York State to have workers’ compensation coverage for their employees.
+It also helps protect workers from potentially devastating costs of work-related injuries or illnesses and employers from potential damages that could cripple a business based on workers’ comp claims.
+The law requires certain employers in New York State to have workers’ comp coverage for their employees.

 Acupuncture and No-Fault